 Interest on debt investments is accrued and included in income based on contractual rates applied to principal amounts outstanding.
 Interest income is determined using a method that results in a level rate of return on principal amounts outstanding.
-Generally, when a debt investment becomes 90 days or more past due, or if we otherwise do not expect to receive interest and principal repayments, the debt investment is placed on non-accrual status and the recognized as income, on a cash basis, or applied to principal depending upon management's judgment at the time the debt investment is placed on non-accrual status.
-For the three months ended March 31, 2021, we recognized as interest payments of \$1.3 million received from one portfolio company whose debt investment was on non-accrual status.
-For the three months ended March 31, 2021, we recognized as interest payments of \$1.3 million received from one portfolio company whose debt investment was on non-accrual status.
+Generally, when a debt investment becomes 90 days or more past due, or if we otherwise do not expect to receive interest and principal repayments, the debt investment is placed on non-accrual status and the recognition of interest income may be discontinued.
+Interest payments received on non-accrual debt investments may be recognized as income, on a cash basis, or applied to principal depending upon management's judgment at the time the debt investment is placed on non-accrual status.
+For the three and six months ended June 30, 2021, we recognized as interest payments of \$1.3 million received from one portfolio company whose debt investment was on non-accrual status.
+For the three and six months ended six months ended June 30, 2020, we recognized as interest payments of \$0.03 million received from one portfolio company whose debt investment so is \$0.03 million received from one portfolio company whose debt investment so the status.